 Conclusion

 Were you wondering, “How long are Thanksgiving leftovers safe to eat?”
 Well, I hope those specific guidelines for each of the common Thanksgiving food types helps you out.
 Quickly store the Thanksgiving leftovers such as turkey and stuffing once the eating is finished.
-Allowing them to sit out after you are done eating provided opportunity for them to begin to spoil.
+Allowing them to sit out after you are done eating, provides opportunity for them to begin to spoil.
 I hope you found this these for how to store your Thanksgiving leftovers helpful.
 Pay close attention to these food safety guidelines and your body will thank you!

 Related Posts: